ashvardanian/SimSIMD/README.md

 index = Index(256, metric=metric)
 ```

-## Using in C
+## Using SimSIMD in C

-To use the `_Float16` functionality, you may need C 11.
-For the rest - C 99 is enough.
-To integrate with CMake-based project:
+If you're aiming to utilize the `_Float16` functionality with SimSIMD, ensure your development environment is compatible with C 11.
+For other functionalities of SimSIMD, C 99 compatibility will suffice.

+For integration within a CMake-based project, add the following segment to your `CMakeLists.txt`:

 ```cmake
 FetchContent_Declare(